10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

 At the end of the meal, servers in Bulgarian restaurants will typically ask how you prefer to pay the bill.

-Although some restaurants only accept cash, we also found many where you can pay by credit card.
+Although many restaurants only accept cash, others allow you to pay by credit card.

 If you change your payment mode, you create a lot of work for your server.